An epidural steroid injection is a safe and effective treatment that can help alleviate pain in the lower back, leg, neck or arm.

 An epidural steroid injection is a simple office based procedure.
 It typically takes 10 minutes, and there is no downtime after.
 It can be done with local anesthesia, or intravenous sedation for comfort if desired.
 It is generally not painful and well tolerated.
 During an epidural injection, a small needle is inserted into the epidural space with X-ray guidance (fluoroscopy).
 After proper placement of the needle is confirmed, an anti-inflammatory steroid medication is injected through the needle.
 This will decrease inflammation and swelling in the epidural space, which takes pressure off the nerves and soft tissues, and allows healing to begin.
 Some patients may feel better right away, but it generally takes a few days for inflammation to subside.
 Patients may return to work the same day or next day.

-This safe and effective procedure that is done for patients suffering from sciatica and herniated disks.
+Transforaminal Epidural injection (TFESI) is a treatment option for patients suffering from sciatica and herniated disks.
 This procedure will help alleviate pain, numbness and weakness that typically travels into the leg.
 This procedure usually takes 10 minutes, and can be done with local anesthesia or intravenous sedation for comfort if requested.
 It is generally not painful and well tolerated.
 Using X-ray guidance (fluoroscopy), a small needle is placed into the epidural space near the inflamed nerve roots.
 After appropriate placement of the needle is confirmed by X-ray, a local anesthetic and an anti-inflammatory steroid medication is injected around the inflamed nerve roots.
 Some patients report immediate relief, but it typically takes a few days for inflammation to subside.
 Patients may return to work the same day or next day.

 Is Cortisone Used For Epidural Steroid Injections?